Cloud Adoption in Government Sector: What’s the Trend?

 The result is what we see around as government data stored on cloud, app-driven public services, cloud-hosted online services, web interactions and more.

 What’s driving governments?
-The answer lies in cloud’s ability to deliver services efficiently over the network, at low costs.
+The answer lies in the cloud’s ability to deliver services efficiently over the network, at low costs.

 Gartner predicts a two-fold rise in the government sector’s rate of public cloud adoption, with spending growing at an average of 17.7% annually through 2021.